 A child with a status of a disabled person with the remaining working capacity has the right to a survivors’ pension after the death of his or her parent and shall not lose this right after he or she finds employment, however pension payment shall be suspended during the term of insurance coverage.

-A child who experienced a complete loss of working capacity during exercising the right to survivors’ pension, shall be entitled to such right for as long as the complete loss of working capacity lasts, and shall not lose this right after he or she finds employment, however pension payment shall be suspended during the term of insurance coverage.
+A child who experienced a complete loss of working capacity at the time when exercising the right to survivors’ pension, shall be entitled to such right for as long as the complete loss of working capacity lasts, and shall not lose this right after he or she finds employment, however pension payment shall be suspended during the term of insurance coverage.

-A parent of a deceased insured person or beneficiary whom the insured person or beneficiary supported until his or her death is entitled to a survivors’ pension:
+A parent – father, mother, stepfather, stepmother, life partner of the parent and adoptive parent of a deceased insured person or beneficiary whom the insured person or beneficiary supported until his or her death is entitled to a survivors’ pension:

 The Act on Amendments to the Pension Insurance Act from 1 January 2023 enabled a widow/widower to use a part of the survivor’s pension in addition to a personal pension (old age, early old age or disability pension).